Comparison of Hardox Grades

 Hardox 450 Wear Plate

-Comparison of hardox grades is based on hardness, ductility, bendability and the possibility of welding.
+Comparison of Hardox Grades is based on Hardness, Ductility, Bendability and possibility of Welding.

 Hardox steel offer a high level of wear resistance, keeping abrasive material from damaging the product.
 Its hardness also reinforces the plates’ overall strength and ensures maintaining its original shape.